Listen to the podcast

-It would be like standing in your living room looking through a dirty window at a beautiful day.
+It would be like standing in your living room looking through a dirty window on a beautiful day.
 The day is more beautiful than you could ever realize.
 Because of the dirty window, it is hard to perceive or appreciate the beauty of what is on the other side.
-Even the things that we read in Genesis one and two are known through our stained view of life because a fallen lens is the only lens we are aware.
+Even the things that we read in Genesis one and two are known through our stained view of life because a fallen lens is the only lens we have.

 Not only is our world broken, but so are our lives (Romans 3:10-12).
 Even being born a second time (John 3:7; 1 John 1:7-10) does not perfect us entirely.
-The theological term for our problem is total depravity, a term that means no fiber of our being has been unaffected by sin.
+Our problem’s theological term is total depravity, a label that means no fiber of our being has been unaffected by sin.
 R. C. Sproul talked about depravity this way.

-Adam was not depraved like us.
-Sin had not yet affected him.
+Adam was not depraved like us because sin had not yet affected him.
 He lived in perfect harmony with the Author of Shalom.
-It is important that we grasp the blessedness of Adam’s life and experiences because how he lived is the only lens through which we can draw our best conclusions about Genesis 2:18.
+We must grasp the blessedness of Adam’s life and experiences because how he lived is the only lens through which we can draw our best conclusions about Genesis 2:18.

 The difference in how you read this verse depends on whether you are looking through a dirty window or a clean window.
 If you are interpreting Adam’s situation through the lens of depravity, it would be easy to conclude that Adam was lacking and longing for more than what he had.